 By Bill Buchanan

-— Bill Buchanan of Davis is president of the Davis Community Network board of directors for 2013.
+— Bill Buchanan has been president of the Davis Community Network board of directors since January 2013.